 - 1. Be admitted to Western Kentucky University - 2.
-Have an associate degree in Nursing or if the applicant is a diploma graduate, he/she is required to pass the NLN Acceleration Challenge Exams (ACE) to validate prior course work.
-Students who successfully pass the exams will have 31 lower division nursing credits accepted toward their baccalaureate degree in nursing. - 3.
-Documentation on transcript of completion of the following courses or equivalent courses: CHEM 109; BIOL 131, 207, 208; PSY 199; and FACS 111. - 4.
-Have a minimum of "C" in all science courses. - 5.
+Have an associate degree in Nursing or if the applicant is a diploma graduate, he/she is required to submit documentation to validate nursing and general education academic preparation and clinical experience. - 3.
+Documentation on transcript of completion of PSY 199. - 4.
+Have a cumulative grade point average of 2.5 or above for college level courses. - 5.
+Complete application for the RN to BSN program by designated deadlines. - 6.
 Each semester, two (2) cohorts of students will be admitted, a part-time and full-time cohort.
 When accepted for admission, students must choose which cohort they would like.
 The students in each of these cohorts will progress through the curriculum as a group and must take courses as noted in planned schedule for the designated cohort.
-The full-time cohort is reserved for students who have completed all general education and statistics requirements. - Students admitted pending NCLEX will be permitted to enroll in the part-time cohort.
+The full-time cohort is reserved for students who have completed all general education and statistics requirements. - 7.
+Students admitted pending NCLEX will be permitted to enroll in the part-time cohort.
 If unsuccessful on the NCLEX, the student will not be allowed to progress in the nursing cohort courses.